nsip/nias2/naprr/README.md

 ## NAPLAN Results and Reporting processing

 The `naprr` executable runs as a single binary, and launches its own streaming server instance within the application.
+Unlike other NIAS executables, it does not require a batch file or shell script to be executed.

-The unzipped binary files should have the `naprr` executable, an `/in` directory and a `/templates` directory.
+The unzipped binary files released for `naprr` should contain the `naprr` executable, an `/in` directory and a `/templates` directory.
 The `/templates` directory contains templates for the various report formats, in [Golang's template language](https://golang.org/pkg/text/template/).
 The `/in` directory contains zipped XML files to be processed by the `naprr` executable; the zip distribution comes packaged with `/in/master_nap.xml.zip` as a test xml results file.
 This will get processed automatically when the executable is run.

-To process the results file, just use a terminal to `cd `to the `naprr` folder and run the `naprr` executable.
+To process the results file, just use a terminal to `cd `to the `naprr` folder and run the `naprr` executable:

+    cd naprr
+    ./naprr

+    cd naprr
+    ./naprr.exe

 All reports will be written to the `/out` directory; this contains summary reports at the top level, and then a folder for each school with relevant reports inside.
+The school folders are named by their ACARA IDs.

 The current report structure in `/out` is:
 * `codeframe.csv`: Flattened CSV file containing codeframe information for test items, along with the testlets and tests that contain them (given redundantly)